 From the grand ruins, tall buildings, archaic museums, and treasured theatres to the quaint Monastiraki square, contemporary shops, and the unique Acropolis Temple, Athens has something for everyone.

-What makes Athens in September Special?
+What makes Athens in September special?

-September is a fantastic month to visit the beautiful city of Athens, known for its myriads of islands, museums galore, and flea markets.
+- September is a fantastic month to visit the beautiful city of Athens, known for its myriads of islands, museums galore, and flea markets.
 The weather is pleasant, and the tourists have mostly dispersed by this time of the year.
 There isn't much rain, and prices are reasonably low with additional amazing off-season offers which can be availed.
 However, as September progresses and colder weather begins to emerge, one needs to slip into light warm clothes.
-If we talk in terms of the amazing weather, the thin crowds, and the low prices, all three combined make Athens in September a must-visit.

-Athens In September Weather
+Athens in September weather

 The average temperature hovers around 75°F (24°C) throughout September and the weather is warm but pleasant with clear blue skies and sunshine is not debilitatingly hot.
 If compared to August, the initial days of the month are as warm as August but gradually the cooler temperatures in September make the midday heat feel more bearable, offering conditions to comfortably stroll through the streets of Athens.
 Rainfall is scanty and relatively low, at around just 14mm across.
 The first half of the month sees almost no precipitation.
 As September comes to an end, moderate rains can be experienced.
 September gets only three days of rain in form of scattered showers, so the city can be explored without worrying about a rain shower.
 In September, the weather is pleasant, crowds are thinner as the schools re-open, the prices start to drop slightly, and a host of fun festivals and events take place throughout the city.

-Must-Do in September
+Must-do in September

 1